JEP draft: JFR Method Timing & Tracing

 }

-To simplify configuration, default.jfc and profile.jfc files will be enhanced with two .jfc options: method-trace and method-timing.
-These options will control the filter setting of the MethodTrace and MethodTiming events.
-The method-trace option records a stack trace for methods that match the filter.
-The method-timing option counts the number of invocations and the average execution time for methods that match the filter.
-To display the results, the 'jfr view' and 'jcmd JFR.view' commands will be extended with views for both method tracing and timing.
+To simplify usage, the two XML configuration files (default.jfc and profile.jfc) located in JDK_HOME/lib/jfr will be enhanced with two new options: method-trace and method-timing.
+These options will control the filter settings for the MethodTrace and MethodTiming events.
+Specifically, the method-trace option will record a stack trace for methods that match the filter, while the method-timing option will count the number of invocations and calculate the average execution time for a method.
+These options can be used on the command line when starting Java, or with jcmd on an already running JVM.
+If no configuration file is specified, the options will control settings in default.jfc.

-For example, if an application suffers from slow startup, timing the execution of all static initializers may give an idea of where lazy initialization could be beneficial.
-By omitting the class name and using <clinit> as the method name in the filter, all static initializers are traced.
+For example, if an application suffers from slow startup, timing the execution of all static initializers may give an idea of where lazy initialization could be used.
+By omitting the class name and using <clinit> as the method name in the filter, all static initializers are timed.

 Method Timing